Learn about the different kinds of approvals you need to develop or change land use in Burnaby

 - Environmental Management Act and Contaminate Sites Regulations - Legislation and Protocols - Province of British Columbia (gov.bc.ca)

 The City has policies to prevent silt-laden runoff in construction sites from entering the downstream drainage system and ending up in creeks and lakes.

-All construction projects in Burnaby must contact the Engineering Department on whether a Sediment Control Permit is required.
+All construction projects in Burnaby must contact the Engineering Department on whether a Erosion and Sediment Control Permit is required.

 To preserve groundwater as a resource and prevent contamination, flooding and sanitary system overflow and groundwater flows must not enter the storm and sanitary sewer systems.